Tiger Woods claims a 'victory' at the Masters

 Tiger was really good on Thursday.
 He played a steady game amidst changing conditions, still damp early, more windy late.
 Where others fell off, he stayed strong — birdies on 6, 13 and 16; bogeys on 8 and 14.
 He didn’t fade as his reconstructed right leg grew tired of climbing those Georgia hills.

-Woods has long lived the ethos of rise and grind, of putting in extra work, of, if anything, being too muscular, swinging too hard, practicing too much.
-His body has broken down all around him, but even through long rehabs he often played down the challenges, like acknowledging such a thing was a mental weakness.
+Woods has long lived the ethos of rise and grind, of putting in extra work, of — if anything — being too muscular, swinging too hard, practicing too much.
+His body has broken down all around him, but even through long rehabs he often played down the challenges, as if acknowledging such a thing was a mental weakness.

 No longer.
-Maybe that is getting to 46 years old.
+Maybe that comes from reaching 46 years old.
 Or maybe that comes from all those days sprawled out in a bed.
-Or maybe it was the near death experience — hurtling over a median and two lanes of a Los Angeles-area street, though a sign, off a tree and into a ditch.
+Or maybe it was the near-death experience — hurtling over a median and two lanes of a Los Angeles-area street, through a sign, off a tree and into a ditch.

 “That doesn't happen anymore,” he said.
 “I can't do that anymore.”

 So, yeah, it’s OK to smile, to enjoy it, to appreciate it.
-On Thursday he did, trying to maintain focus as huge galleries applauded his near every step, but also knowing that such a scene, such a moment, was special and certainly not promised.
+On Thursday he did, trying to maintain focus as huge galleries applauded nearly every step, but also knowing that such a scene, such a moment, was special and certainly not promised.

 “I'm very lucky to have this opportunity to be able to play, and not only that, to play in the Masters and to have this type of reception,” Woods said.
 “I mean, the place was electric … to have the patrons fully out and to have that type of energy out there was awesome to feel.”

-This was one day and Woods was quick to remind that meant nothing was permanently accomplished.
+This was one day and Woods was quick to remind that nothing has been permanently accomplished.

 “We’ve got a long way to go,” he said.